-How to Shoot 64 Documentaries a Day | by Warren Goldie
+How to Shoot 64 Documentaries a Day

 Mike and the Production team begin their day at 6 a.m., checking in with the worldwide regional offices to ensure that the project’s complex logistical challenges are being met.
-The department schedules interviews in more than 20 countries, deals with financial and legal issues in several languages, processes mountains of paperwork and troubleshoots all issues that could interfere with the taping of Holocaust survivor testimonies.
+The department schedules interviews in more than 20 countries, deals with financial and legal issues in multiple languages, processes mountains of paperwork and troubleshoots issues that could interfere with the taping of Holocaust survivor testimonies.

-Mike manages not only the project’s 225 videographers but also the high-tech tape transfer and collection management operations that duplicate and preserve the testimonies for future generations.
+Mike manages not only the project’s 225 videographers, but also the high-tech tape transfer and collection management operations that duplicate and preserve the testimonies for future generations.

 A veteran filmmaker who has worked on documentaries, movies, corporate films and TV commercials, Mike is nevertheless awed by the scope of this project.
-“Essentially, we are shooting 64 documentaries a day for 750 days.
+“Essentially, we’re shooting 64 documentaries a day for 750 days.
 That’s mind-boggling when you consider that the shooting schedule for the average film is 8-12 weeks.”

-Mike’s family settled in Los Angeles, though the Old Country has remained close at hand.
-“My father remained close to all that,” says Mike.
-“He was a philosophy professor and translator of Yiddish Holocaust literature.
+Mike’s family eventually settled in Los Angeles, though the Old Country remained close at hand.
+Says Mike, “My father was a philosophy professor and translator of Yiddish Holocaust literature.
 He kept the traditions going.”

 If you happen to be one of these people visiting our offices on the Universal Studios back lot, please be sensitive to Mike.
 Don’t tell him he looks like a certain somebody.
 He already knows.